JanssenProject/jans/docs/admin/auth-server/oauth-features/pkce.md

 ### 1. Generate Code Verifier and Code Challenge

 It is necessary to generate these codes for this flow, since this data will be sent in the `authorize` and `token` endpoints.

 #### Code Verifier

-It is a random string of length `N`.
+The It is a random string of length `N`, and is denoted by the field `code_verifier`.

-The following command generates a `code verifier` of length `128`.
+The following command generates a `code_verifier` of length `128`.

 ```bash
 tr -dc 'A-Za-z0-9-._' </dev/urandom | head -c 128; echo